New app may help seniors and caregivers stay on top of tasks

 Once this step is completed, a text message or email is sent out to caregivers to let them know the tasks were done.

 Although this app is beneficial, it may be difficult or too costly to purchase the tools needed to run it.
-Those who are still concerned about a loved one aging in place might benefit more from installing a senior alert system that allows a senior to call for help in an instant should they fall.
+Those who are still concerned about a loved one aging in place might benefit more from installing a medical alert system that allows a senior to call for help in an instant should they fall.